Fellowships and Financial Aid

 - Consistent with the University's mission, tuition for our doctoral programs remains low and affordable, relative to comparable graduate programs in New York City.

-Join us for our June Financial Literacy series!
+Join us for our Fall Financial Literacy series!

-The Office of Fellowships and Financial Aid will be offering a number of financial literacy sessions via Zoom in June.
-All sessions will take place in June at 1:30 pm.
+The Office of Fellowships and Financial Aid will be offering a number of financial literacy sessions via Zoom in the Fall semester.
+All sessions will take place at 1:30 pm.
 We expect each session to last about 45 minutes.
 Registration is required.
 Sessions are open to the GC, SOJ, and SLU communities.